mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `state`: A value that will be returned to the client as-is upon redirection, so that clients can verify the redirect is authentic.
 - `redirect_uri`: Optional.
 If supplied, a string URL of where to redirect afterwards.
 Must match URL from registration.
 - `scope`: Optional.
 A space-separated list of scopes that the user has authorized.
 This could be pruned by the user at the confirmation dialog.
 - `action`: Optional.
 If provided, should be `signup`, `signin`, or `force_auth`.
-Send to improve the user experience, based on whether they clicked on a Sign In or Sign Up button. `force_auth` requires the user to sign in using the address specified in `email`. `signin` is the default.
+Send to improve the user experience, based on whether they clicked on a Sign In or Sign Up button. `force_auth` requires the user to sign in using the address specified in `email`.
+If unspecified then Firefox Accounts will try choose intelligently between `signin` and `signup` based on the user's browser state.
 - `email`: Optional if `action` is `signup` or `signin`.
 Required if `action` is `force_auth`.
   - If `action` is `signup` or `signin`, the email address will be pre-filled into the account form, but the user is free to change it.